 - It takes a minimum of 30 days to see your changes on the Business Listing Manager web site.
 Changes to the directories depend on the frequency with which each directory updates their information from Acxiom.
 Because Acxiom provides business record data to many Internet sites and publishers, the company cannot control how the publisher displays a listing or how often the publisher updates their data.”

 If you’re working on your local SEO, do this as soon as possible.

 Acxiom takes a few weeks to update.
 Their partners may take 2-3 months to correct their info.

 That makes correcting this directory a top priority for any local SEO campaign.

 Have questions of comments?
 Leave them below!
 We’ll answer everything.
 This post will also get better.
 We have screenshots and more data.
 Once we get a few more of these done, we’ll revisit to make them even better.
-We post now because it’s already the best guide on finding and claiming Express Update listings.
+We might even make video tutorials!
+For now though, it’s already the best guide on finding and claiming Acxiom listings by far.